beliaevs/ninjatest/README.md

 $ cmake --build .

+# Multiconfig with Ninja

+$ cmake ../ -G "Ninja Multi-Config"

+Now --config=Release and --config=Debug options for "cmake --build ." are available

 # Detecting C++ standard version for msvc

 __cplusplus macro is set to 199711L by default in msvc, but you can use it